LANXESS worldwide

 LANXESS at the “Plastics in E&E Applications” SKZ conference

-New concept for electric vehicle charging inlets
+New design for charging inlets

 Forward-Looking Statements